 Proponents of the marijuana sector say it is the ultimate growth industry.
-Opponents suggest it does not represent a value investing opportunity because sales growth is below the expected level.
-At the time of writing, marijuana is legal in 33 states plus D.C., and recreationally legal in 11 states plus D.C.
-Canada fully legalized the herb in 2018.
+Opponents suggest it does not represent a value investing opportunity.
+In their eyes, sales growth is below the expected level.
+At the time of writing, marijuana is legal in 33 states plus D.C.
+It is recreationally legal in 11 of these states plus D.C.
+Canada fully legalized cannabis in 2018.

 Linton bases this prediction on the size of the tobacco and alcohol markets.
 Outside of China, the global cigarette market is worth approximately $680 billion per annum.
 The global alcoholic beverages market is worth up to $1.5 trillion.
 As it happens, Constellation Brands, a massive player in the alcoholic drinks market, has invested $4 billion in Canopy.